Skip to main content

 Coralite plugins are extensible modules that integrate into the Coralite framework's lifecycle, enabling developers to customize and enhance its behavior through hooks, data manipulation, and dynamic content generation.

-Template Types #
+Component Types #

-Static Templates #
+Static Components #

 HTML